Skip to main content

 Cookies are small text files that are placed on a user's computer or mobile device through the user's web browser when the user lands on a website.
 These files contain data that allows the website to recognise and remember the user's actions or preferences over time.
 Cookies serve various purposes, such as enabling website functionality, improving the user experience, analysing website performance, and delivering targeted advertising.
 They can be either session-based (temporary and deleted when the user closes the browser) or persistent (remain on the device until manually deleted or expired).
 Cookies are specific to the browser and device combination used, meaning that if a user accesses the same website from different browsers or devices, separate cookies will be created and stored for each one.

-While cookies play a critical role in enhancing website usability and personalization, they also pose security threats.
+While cookies play a critical role in enhancing website usability and personalisation, they also pose security threats.
 Stored in a designated folder for browser data on a computer's hard drive and in the device's storage on mobile devices, compromised devices could grant hackers access to cookies, potentially exposing sensitive information about the user's online presence.

 In light of this, the GDPR made it a legal requirement in 2018 to solicit cookie consent.
-Quoting from the GDPR's Recital 30: "Natural persons may be associated with online identifiers provided by their devices, applications, tools and protocols, such as internet protocol addresses, cookie identifiers or other identifiers such as radio frequency identification tags.
+Quoting from GDPR's Recital 30: "Natural persons may be associated with online identifiers provided by their devices, applications, tools and protocols, such as internet protocol addresses, cookie identifiers or other identifiers such as radio frequency identification tags.
 This may leave traces which, in particular when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them."

 Put simply, whenever cookies can identify an individual, they're considered personal data, and most cookies do collect such personal data.
 It is thus indispensable to explain the purpose of the cookies employed in your application portal and provide users with the option to opt in or opt out.